 A: The Elite 11 Regionals provide the best opportunity for national exposure that a camp can offer.
-Video and action photos for Student Sports and other national media will be taken.
+Video and action photos for Student Sports and other national media will be taken, and the Elite 11 partners with The UCReport, who will make video and data from the events available to college football programs around the country the week after the event.
 The Elite 11 Regionals are well attended, by all of the major national recruiting websites so top participants could be part of the in-depth coverage across the recruiting internet landscape.
 Also, The Elite 11 Regional is a great opportunity to be evaluated and potentially qualify for the Elite 11 Finals.

 Q: Can a bad performance at an Elite 11 Regionals hurt my stock?

 A: No, definitely not!
 The Elite 11 Regionals are about getting better and competing.
 Bottom line, this is a top-of-the-line, well-organized event that top players can come to compete with and learn from the best.
 Don’t let someone tell you not to go to an Elite 11 Regionals without calling us at 800-660-1334 to put your concerns to rest, as there is a lot of misinformation out there and it’s important to go to the source with questions.
 Student Sports always places your best interests first!